MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/add-powerbi-report.md

 As the **customdata** tag returns a string, it may be necessary to convert this string to an integer in the [DAX query](/dax/dax-queries).

 > [!IMPORTANT]
-> Portals doesn't support Power BI dashboard or report connecting to Azure Analysis Services that uses a [data gateway to connect to an on-premises data source](/azure/analysis-services/analysis-services-gateway).
+> - Portals doesn't support Power BI dashboard or report connecting to Azure Analysis Services that uses a [data gateway to connect to an on-premises data source](/azure/analysis-services/analysis-services-gateway).
+> - Your portal version must be [9.3.4.x](../versions/version-9.3.4.x.md) or later for this feature to work.

 ### Azure Analysis Services and Roles (RLS)